 Mold Chart for Temperature and Humidity Monitors

-1) Hot air can hold more water & cold air less.
-Temperature makes the humidity “relative”.
+1) Hot air can hold more water.
+Absolute humidity is “relative” to air temperature.
 At 75 degrees Fahrenheit & 65% RH there is “no risk for mold”.
-At a cooler 70 degrees Farenheit, a more humid 66% RH is still “no risk for mold”.
-In this regard, if your objective is to “curtail the formation of biological contaminants”, you could either drop the temperature, or the humidity, or a combination of both and be successful.
+At a cooler 70 degrees Fahrenheit, a more humid 66% RH is still “no risk for mold”.
+The dynamic relationship between Temperature and Humidity is why it can be confusing and why people need a chart or app for that.
+A printed chart near your monitor is ideal.

 Almost 100% of our clients are steadily in the NO RISK ZONE within 8 weeks of having a Bare-Minimum Sealed Crawlspace Installed.

 When you convert from a vented crawlspace with HVAC systems “outside” the heated and cooled envelope to a sealed crawlspace with HVAC systems and everything else in the crawlspace “inside a favorable environment” there is likely a net energy savings for sealing the crawlspace and a direct gain on drying the space out.
-Often, because the energy lost by the existing duct work or air-handler is simply retained at a savings to keep the crawlspace dry and comfy.
-That is right; you might not need a drying mechanism at all.
-Yet, in this scenario, it could make sense to proactively replace old leaky duct work or equipment with tight radial flex ducting and have an “ADJUSTABLE DRYING MECHANISM” so you can fine-tune the crawlspace conditions and take the dirty old leaky ducts out.
+Often, the energy previously “lost” by the duct work and air-handler is enough so that, once retained, the crawlspace is dry and comfy on average.
+That is right; you might not need a drying mechanism at all based on excessive leakage.
+Yet, in this scenario, code requires an intentional mechanical means of drying, so it now makes sense to proactively seal, tune-up, of replace old duct work or equipment with modern ducting and an “ADJUSTABLE DRYING MECHANISM” so you can be deliberate and fine-tune the crawlspace conditions rather than over-drying it by accident. and take the dirty, old, leaky ducts out.

-SHS has installed over 500 Temperature and Relative Humidity Monitors in Crawlspaces and Attics across the state each also revealing the temperature and relative humidity of the location of the indoor base-station.
+SHS has installed hundreds of these Relative Humidity Monitors in Crawlspaces and Attics across the state each also revealing the temperature and relative humidity of the location of the “indoor base-station”.
 It gives you 2 data points in 2 locations visible from one location.
 This Temp/RH information is critical for understanding the actual moisture situations we face.
 Our chart, which was adapted from DPcalc.org helps immensely to analyze the moisture.
 The chart has abbreviations that are explained at DPcalc.org.

 We recommend installation of a wireless monitor so that we can be sure the conditions in the crawlspace are favorable, and not worse, than the ambient conditions.

-— We prefer a unit like this one shown below for many resons:
+— We prefer a unit like this one shown below for many reasons:

 – The bezel can be labelled with a Sharpie.
-CT, CH, iT, iH can be written on the light grey part to make it easy to see Crawlspace Humidity quickly.
-You can actually mark-out the word Outdoor on the back-lit display to make it perfectly not confusing unless it is actually outdoors.
-Sharpie is erasable with Sharpie.
+These more legible labels: CT, CH, iT, iH can be written on the light grey part to make it easy to see Crawlspace Humidity quickly.
+You can actually mark-out the word Outdoor on the back-lit display to make it perfectly “not confusing” for your innovative uses.
+Sharpie is erasable with Sharpie 🙂

 – Set-Up is easy and relatively automatic as the time and time-zone and DST is automatic.